 About Carrie Cuinn

-About 60% of my work is editing fiction - military/political, romance, and SFF especially - manuscripts.
+About 45% of my work is editing full-length fiction manuscripts - especially romance, SFF, and crime/political thrillers.

-My content creation work includes press releases, blog posts, news articles, and more.
+My content creation work includes anonymously ghost-written fiction, press releases, blog posts, news articles, and more.

-About 5% of my work is helping authors create print and digital books.
+About 5% of my work includes helping authors with the other tasks necessary to create print and digital books.